Bells Falls: Everything you need to know

 Trespassing: City of Swan and Arc Infrastructure have issued a Safety Alert for people straying off designated walking paths, in particular the private level crossing 250m from the Bells Rapids carpark.
 It’s important to stick to marked walking trails, for your own safety along with the safety of “people who are working on the rail infrastructure, train drivers and the surrounding community.”

-Fly drones: This is area is a no-fly zone, so resist the temptation and just enjoy the view from where you stand (or go up to the lookout).
+This is area is a no-fly zone, so resist the temptation to let your drone loose and just enjoy the view from where you stand (or go up to the lookout).

 Anything else?